The vocabulary to talk about remote work in French

 Remote work is reshaping the way people work and live.
 Many remote workers have done it for more than 10 years and have some advice to give.
 According to them, becoming a productive remote worker is a journey and it takes practice.

-A large number of articles and discussions are about mistakes to avoid and other best practices.
+Many articles and discussions are about mistakes to avoid and other best practices.
 There is also another related topic that focuses more on how to set up routines and stay in shape.

 There is no doubt that maintaining and reaching a high productivity level while working from home is a new challenge that many employees need to address.
 Hence, new remote workers have to put a significant amount of effort into self-awareness and discipline.
 This is also a subject that is getting a lot of traction.